What’s the difference between a café, bistro and brasserie in France?

 Among the thousands of restaurants in Paris, a handful of brasseries have a special place in the hearts of the French.
 Here are some of the more famous ones you may want to check out.

-Today, brasseries, bistros and cafés have established themselves in France and French culture, each with its unique characteristics, atmosphere and type of food, which is why it’s important to understand the differences before you decide where to eat.
+Today, brasseries, bistros and cafés have established themselves in France and French culture, each with its own unique characteristics, atmosphere and food, which is why it’s important to understand the differences before you decide where to eat.